Why Does My Kasa Smart Plug Keep Disconnecting From WiFi?

 Most WiFi drop-offs happen right after a router reboot or ISP swap — the device reconnects to the network but silently loses its cloud registration.

-- WiFi signal weak at the outlet where plug is
+- Weak 2.4GHz signal at the plug

-- Too many devices on network overwhelming router capacity
+- Too many devices on the router

 Before you go — try one of these (they fix most cases).